 2.Regulation 575/2013/EU Capital Requirements Regulation (CRR)) which governs how activities of credit institutions and investment firms are carried out

 Amendments to CRD IV/CRR (CRDV/CRR2)

-On 23rd November 2016, the European Commission published a number of proposed changes to the CRD IV framework (CRD V and CRRII).
+On 23rd November 2016, the European Commission published a number of proposed changes to the CRD IV framework (CRD V and CRR2).
 The package complements and builds on the existing European prudential framework set out in CRD IV/CRR.
-As part of a ‘Banking Reform Package’ (which also includes amendments to the BRRD and to the Single Resolution Mechanism Regulation), the review addresses major developments on an international level and incorporates regulatory standards, developed by the Basel Committee on Baking Supervision (BCBS) which is set to be fully phased in by 2019.
-The package also implements the outstanding elements of Basel III (the Net Stable Funding Ratio (NSFR) and Leverage Ratio (LR) and the new Total Loss Absorbing Capacity (TLAC) requirement for Global Systemically Important Banks (G-SIBs)).
+As part of a ‘Banking Reform Package’ (which also includes amendments to the BRRD and to the Single Resolution Mechanism Regulation), the review addresses major developments on an international level and incorporates regulatory standards, developed by the Basel Committee on Banking Supervision (BCBS) which is set to be fully phased in by 2019.
+The package also implements some of the outstanding elements of Basel III (the Net Stable Funding Ratio (NSFR) and Leverage Ratio (LR) and the new Total Loss Absorbing Capacity (TLAC) requirement for Global Systemically Important Banks (G-SIBs)).
 Although intended to finalise Basel III implementation in the EU, several aspects have not been included in this raft of regulation eg credit risk, market risk and CVA requirements.
 The package of measures (EU risk reduction package) aims to further reduce risks in EU banks and are considered an essential element for the completion of Banking Union.